-Skilled Aboriginal and Torres Strait Islander health workers are in demand.
-If you are already working in a health-related position, this course can increase your knowledge and skills to perform more effectively.
+Skilled Aboriginal and Torres Strait Islander health workers are in great demand.
+If you are already working in a health-related position, this course will increase your knowledge and skills to perform more effectively.
 You can learn the skills required to provide an alternative, inclusive approach to health management that acknowledges Indigenous healing practices.

 This course also aims to empower you to become a role model for positive change in Indigenous health.
 You will learn how to achieve this through the application of Indigenous knowledge, primary healthcare, health promotion, community development concepts and practice, and project development, implementation and evaluation.

 When you complete this course you will be eligible to apply for entry into the third year of the Bachelor of Applied Science (Indigenous Community Health).

 Entry requirements for Australian and New Zealand students

 Indicative TER (ATAR) Indicative TER (ATAR) - This figure provides an indication of the TER (ATAR) normally required to enter this course.
 It is provided as a guide only.

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.

 Please see our correlation comparability for previous TEE subjects, WACE courses and WACE ATAR courses.

 Students who are interested in joining this course need to come along to an admissions and information workshop.
 At this workshop you will sit an admissions test, have an interview with staff and find out more information about the course.
 For more information about entry requirements, please go to futurestudents.curtin.edu.au/how-to-apply.